dipunm/secure-bitcoin-for-dummies/_resources/multisig-vs-secret-splitting.md

 # Multisig vs secret splitting

-When considering security, most people will boast that multi-sig setups are the best option we have so far.
-This article will lay out the pros and cons of secret splitting compared to multi-sig setups to allow you to make your own decision.
+When considering security, most people will boast that multisig (multiple signature) setups are the best option we have so far.
+This article will lay out the pros and cons of secret splitting compared to multisig setups to allow you to make your own decision.

 ## Multi-party setups

 Imagine that you create a wallet that contains bitcoin for use by a company.
 How the bitcoin should be spent is not up to you only, there are two other partners who have an equal say in how the money should be spent.

 ### Mutli-sig
-This is a perfect situation to use a multi-sig wallet; in this case, a 2-of-3 multi-sig wallet would provide the following features:
+This is a perfect situation to use a multisig wallet; in this case, a 2-of-3 multisig wallet would provide the following features:

 - In the case of a decision where only one party is in disagreement, the account can still be spent with the approval of only 2 of the 3 parties.
 - In the case of death or disappearance of one of the partners, the funds can still be spent, allowing the business to operate.